FredPont/Data_Lister/README.md

 </p>

 # DATA Lister
- DATA Lister is a software to list directories/files and produce a TSV table for data management.
+ DATA Lister is a software to list relevant directories/files from a file system in a table for data management.

 ![GUI](src/images/gui1.png)